Selling on Amazon for $94.95

 Selling on Ebay for $126.89

-The reviews for this product keep getting worse and worse, up to 42% negative reviews on Amazon.
-Despite the great appearance of this product it has some serious issues that prevented us from purchasing the feeder for our own flock.
+The reviews for this product kept getting worse and worse, until the product was finally removed from Amazon.
+This one video from a customer on Youtube said it all, rats just pushed the door open as it had no spring loaded door or counterweight.
+The rats just came and went as they pleased.
+Despite the great appearance of this product it had some serious issues that prevented us from purchasing the feeder for our own flock.

 First is the use of plastic for the treadle step, feed tray and lid.
 Without being told you know that rats are going to chew right through the plastic.
 They say that the plastic is U.V. stable but all plastics are brittle in cold weather so I’m not sold on the idea of plastic used on something this expensive and subject to a barnyard environment.
 Customers are reporting broken treadles and no way to contact the company for refunds or repair parts.
 I understand that they are making products for retail sale so they only get about half of the end selling price but you would think that sheet metal isn’t that much more than plastic injected parts.
 Of course from their product line they are a long time maker of plastic poultry equipment so perhaps it makes financial sense.

 The treadle is wide and long, great for smaller birds and other poultry like ducks, not so great at keeping vermin out of the chicken feed.
 In fact, one very reputable seller has started warning prospective customers right on their online product page.